kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-8: Heqeti Shrine

-This chamber superficially resembles area 9-121.
-The ceiling is 25’ tall and is supported by a row of 4’-diameter pillars that flank the north and south walls.
-Originally the pillars marched down the corridor towards 10-6, but only one of these remains.
-Notable features include three grotesque stone faces carved into three of the pillars, an enormous sculpture in the center, and an unsettling carved block of arcanum at the west end.
+* This chamber superficially resembles area 9-121.
+* The ceiling is 25’ tall, supported by a row of 4’-thick pillars along north and south walls.
+	* Originally the pillars led down the corridor towards 10-6, but only one remains.

-Stone Pillar Faces: The three pillars at the east edge of the room are carved as grotesque stone faces (like those at areas 6-92 and 9-121).
-Each head is roughly humanoid, but contains some unusual amphibian-oid features, including bulbous eyes, slit noses and lolling tongues.
-The mouth of each head/face is open, revealing a 2’ oval compartment.
-If a flask-full of the sweat of Rimmaq-Isfet (see new magic items) is placed in any of the mouths, the tongue of that head will lick the nearest person (within 5’).
-Two effects are imparted: 1) the subject will be immune to acid effects from any of the servitors of Kauket (such as keqemandri – see new monsters) for 5-10 turns, and 2) the subject will be afflicted with an effect from the following table:
+	* Grotesque stone faces are carved into 3 of the pillars at the east edge of the room.
+		* The faces are like those at 6-92 and 9-121, each roughly humanoid, but with amphibian-oid features (bulbous eyes, slit noses and lolling tongues) and open mouth, revealing a 2’ oval compartment.
+			* If a flask of the sweat of Rimmaq-Isfet (new) is placed in any mouth, its tongue licks the nearest person (within 5’); they become immune to acid from any of the servitors of Kauket (keqemandri, etc) for 1d4+6 turns, and are afflicted with a random effect (roll below).
+	* An enormous, soapstone sculpture of Rimmaq-Isfet dominates the center.
+		* It is easily 40’ long, 10’ tall and 10’ wide, and depicts the dread lord as an enormous, slug-like amphibian, its thick body resting on eight salamander-like legs, while the open maw points towards the altar at the west.
+The entire statue is painted black, with yellow spots.
+			* Originally, a forest of delicate feelers extended out of the toothed maw, and a ridge of 5’ tentacles extended in a circle around the mouth.
+All were broken off in antiquity, and lie in pieces on the floor.
+			* Sharp teeth still line the mouth, and 3 huge lidless eyes (once holding gems, long-since stolen) span its brow.
+		* It oozes an clear, oily liquid (sweat of Rimmaq-Isfet (new)) that drips to the floor and pools in a subtle depression (10’ in diameter) south of the sculpture.
+			* 7 flasks-full exist in the depression; the sculpture produces 1 flask / day.
+	* The west wall features a low dais (3’ tall), supporting a squat, foreboding block of orange arcanum, roughly 8’ square, carved as an open, upturned mouth (meant to depict the open maw of Rimmaq-Isfet).
+		* The mouth is about 5’ in diameter, rising 3’ from the floor.
+The rest of the block is quite detailed, with feelers, teeth, and two pronounced, 6’-long orbital ridges along either side of the mouth.
+It rests on four 3' granite cylinders carved like the head of an enemy in agony (human, varumani, rudishva, varuda).
+			* Each ridge used to have 3 empty eye-sockets, sized for tears of Kauket (new).
+One ridge was vandalized in antiquity, and its 3 sockets are ruined and misshapen.
+			* Slots carved into the east face can be used to climb to its top.
+		* Four 7’ iron rods are thrust into the top of the arcanum block, and a pitiful true varumani named Bedara is suspended between them.
+			* Beaten, tortured, and gagged, she has 6 copper ritual daggers buried in her flesh; preventing full regeneration, and causing her blood to drip into the arcanum maw.
+Badly injured, once regenerated, she will eagerly accompany and assist her saviors.

+Teleportal
+* The mouth functioned as an outgoing teleportal to other heqeti sites within Arden Vul.
+	* Climbing the arcanum block, one places a tear of Kauket (new) into the appropriate eye socket (it is consumed), and then jumps into the open mouth, appeadring 10 seconds later at the destination.
+	* Only 3 eye sockets are still operative.
+		* Right eye: 6-104
+		* Center eye: 7-84
+		* Left eye: destination destroyed in antiquity (formerly abutted SL5-32), using it causes instant death as the user is teleported into solid rock.
+			* The heqeti have filled the left eye socket with mud to prevent further ‘disappearances’.

 D10 Effect
-1 Sweat uncontrollably for 7 days, -3 CHA, -1 to hit rolls
+* 1 Sweat uncontrollably for 7 days, -3 CHA, -1 to hit rolls
-2 Temporary gills, allowing subject to breathe underwater, for 7 days 3 Eyes grow disproportionately large, -1 CHA but true seeing, for 3 days 4 Legs grow in power, arms atrophy: MV increased by 30’, STR -1, for 3 days 5 Webbing between fingers and toes, better swimming but -1 CHA 6 Comprehend amphibian tongues, for 7 days
+* 2 Temporary gills, allowing subject to breathe underwater, for 7 days
+* 3 Eyes grow disproportionately large, -1 CHA but true seeing, for 3 days
+* 4 Legs grow in power, arms atrophy: MV increased by 30’, STR -1, for 3 days
+* 5 Webbing between fingers and toes, better swimming but -1 CHA
+* 6 Comprehend amphibian tongues, for 7 days
-7 Cursed (if good), blessed for 3 days if CE, nothing for other alignments 8 Sensitive to light for 7 days (-2 to all rolls), but gains infravision 9 Locate body of fresh water; knows route to pool-sized bodies of water (or larger) within 200’ 10 Mark of Kauket: all 9 of the above, the effects of 1-3 of which are permanent
+* 7 Cursed (if good), blessed for 3 days if CE, nothing for other alignments
+* 8 Sensitive to light for 7 days (-2 to all rolls), but gains infravision
+* 9 Locate body of fresh water; knows path to at-least-pool-sized bodies of water w/in 200’
+* 10 Mark of Kauket: all 9 of the above, the effects of 1-3 of which are permanent

-Remove curse will remove any of the temporary effects, but the Mark of Kauket can only be removed through the special favor of a good-aligned deity (probably at the cost of a significant quest).
+Remove curse will remove any temporary effect, but the Mark of Kauket can only be removed through the special favor of a deity (probably at the cost of a significant quest).

-Sculpture of Rimmaq-Isfet: Dominating the center of the chamber is a giant soapstone representation of Rimmaq-Isfet.
-It is easily 40’ long, 10’ tall and 10’ wide, and depicts the dread lord as an enormous, slug-like amphibian.
-The thick body rests on eight salamander-like legs, while the open maw points towards the altar at the west.
-A forest of delicate feelers originally extended out of the toothed maw, and a ridge of 5’ tentacles extended in a circle around the mouth; these were all broken off in antiquity, and lie in pieces on the floor.
-Sharp teeth still line the mouth, however, and three huge lidless eyes span its brow.
-The eyes once held gems, but they were stolen in antiquity.
-The entire statue is painted black, with yellow spots.

-The other feature of the sculpture is that it oozes an oily clear liquid that drips to the floor and pools in a subtle depression (10’ in diameter) to the south of the sculpture.
-This sweat is none other than the sweat of Rimmaq-Isfet (see new magic items).
-Currently seven flasks-full of the sweat exist in the depression; the sculpture oozes enough to produce one flask per day.

-Arcanum Teleport Mouth: The west wall features a low dais (3’ tall), upon which is a squat, foreboding block of orange arcanum (see new magic items) roughly 8’ square.
-The arcanum is carved as an open, upturned mouth and is meant to depict the open maw of Rimmaq-Isfet.
-The opening of the mouth is about 5’ in diameter and extends 3’ down from the top of the mouth.
-The rest of the block is quite detailed, with feelers, teeth, and two pronounced, 6’- long orbital ridges along either side of the mouth.
-Each ridge used to have three empty sockets where eyes might have been; they are perfectly sized for tears of Kauket (see new magic items).
-One of the ridges was vandalized in antiquity, however, and its three eye sockets are ruined and misshapen.
-The entire mouth rests on four 3’-diameter cylinders of granite, each of which is carved to depict the head of an enemy of the heqeti in agony: these are a human, a varumani, a rudishva, and a varuda.
-Finally, a set of slots are carved into the east face of the block; these can be used to climb to its top.

-Four 7’ iron rods are thrust into the top of the arcanum block, and a pitiful true varumani named Bedara is suspended between the four rods.
-Beaten, tortured, and gagged, she has six copper ritual daggers buried in her flesh; these open wounds are preventing full regeneration, and cause her blood to drip into the arcanum maw.
-Although badly injured, she could be rescued and, after regenerating, will eagerly accompany and assist her saviors.

-The block of arcanum is, of course, highly magical, and detects easily as such.
-The mouth functioned as an outgoing teleportal to other heqeti sites within Arden Vul.
-It works by climbing the arcanum block, placing a tear of Kauket (see new magic items) into an appropriate eye socket, and then jumping into the open mouth.
-Ten seconds later the user appears in the desired location.

-As one of the orbital ridges has been vandalized, only three of the eye sockets are still operative.
-Of these, the right eye sends the user to area 6-104 while the center eye sends the user to area 7-84.
-The destination for the left eye was destroyed in antiquity (it formerly abutted area SL5-32); attempting to use it causes instant death as the user is teleported into solid rock.
-The heqeti have filled the left eye socket with mud to prevent any further ‘disappearances’.
-The tears of Kauket (see new magic items) used to power the teleporter are consumed in the process.
+GM Note

-GM Note: The heqeti have only recently dug their way back to this shrine.
-Reepsiq (10-47) and the other heqeti leaders were delighted to find the chamber, as they hoped to use its teleport powers to return to the upper levels.
-Their plans were thwarted by the fact that only two of the original six teleportals still functioned (three were destroyed in antiquity and the fourth sends explorers to their doom).
-These limitations explain the minimal presence of heqeti outside levels 9 and 10.
-Should the GM wish it, he/she might decide that the heqeti will shortly repair more of the teleportals on the arcanum block; those other teleportals lead to areas 5-41, SL6-6, and 8-162.
-Once/if those other destinations are accessible, the heqeti will swiftly move to establish fortified advance positions in each of those areas.
+* The heqeti only recently dug their way back to this shrine.
+Reepsiq (10-47) and the other heqeti leaders were delighted to find the chamber, hoping to use its teleportation to return to the upper levels.
+	* Only 2 of the original 6 teleportals still functioned (3 were destroyed in antiquity, 1 sends explorers to their doom).
+Thus the minimal presence of heqeti outside levels 9 and 10.
+	* The heqeti may repair more, reactivating teleportals to 5-41, SL6-6, and 8-162, and swiftly move to establish fortified advance positions in each of those areas.

 Bedara, a true varumani (see new monsters): SZ L; AL LN; AC 4; MV 90’; HD 8; HP 11 (max 55); #AT 3 or 1; Dmg 3-6/3-6/4-10 or by weapon.
 Special defenses: surprised only on 1 in 6; save as 8th-level fighter or 8th-level magic user, whichever is better; immune to cold, poison, charm, hold, feeblemind, confusion, and other mind-affecting magic; regenerate 3 HP/rd; infravision.
-Bedara is a senior and popular member of the varumani lodge of hunters
-(see 7-14); she was ambushed and captured while scouting the aroksachaul (see new monsters) on Level 9.
+* Bedara is a senior and popular member of the varumani lodge of hunters (see 7-14); she was ambushed and captured while scouting the aroksachaul (new monster) on Level 9.
 The other hunters (and especially Nolgi) will be eternally grateful to her rescuers.

 ### 10-9: Broken Corridor Fragment